edwinacunav/mkxpplus/README.md

 This binding only supports RGSS1.

 **Important:** If you decide to use [mattn's oniguruma regexp gem](https://github.com/mattn/mruby-onig-regexp), don't forget to add `-lonig` to the linker flags to avoid ugly symbol overlaps with libc.

+It has been reported that mruby's Array does not support instance variables, and puts method displays its arguments as an array without any new line character.

 ### null
 This binding only exists for testing purposes and does nothing (the engine quits immediately).
 It can be used to eg. run a minimal RGSS game loop directly in C++.